Dominican Republic: Trujillo Era (1930–1961)

 Rafael Trujillo imposed a dictatorship of 31 years (1930–1961).

 There was considerable economic growth during Rafael Trujillo's long and iron-fisted regime, although a great deal of the wealth was taken by the dictator and other regime elements.
 There was progress in healthcare, education, and transportation, with the building of hospitals, clinics, schools, roads, and harbors.
 Trujillo also carried out an important housing construction program and instituted a pension plan.
 He finally negotiated an undisputed border with Haiti in 1935, and achieved the end of the 50-year customs agreement in 1941, well before it would have expired in 1956.
 He made the country debt-free in 1947.
 This was accompanied most noticeably by absolute repression and the copious use of murder, torture, and terrorist methods against the opposition.

-Several Dominicans were assassinated in New York City after taking part in anti-Trujillo activities.
-In October 1937, Dominican troops murdered 10,000 to 15,000 Haitian men, women, and children—mostly with machetes—along the Haitian-Dominican border under the orders of Trujillo.
+Starting in 1935, several Dominicans were assassinated in New York City after taking part in anti-Trujillo activities.
+In early October 1937, under Trujillo's orders, Dominican troops killed between 15,000 and 35,000 Haitian men, women, and children in the border region.

 During World War II, Trujillo symbolically sided with the Allies.
-During the course of the war, German U-boats torpedoed and sank two Dominican merchant vessels—the San Rafael off the coast of Jamaica, and the Presidente Trujillo off Fort-de-France—along with four other Dominican-manned ships in the Caribbean.
-The country did not make a military contribution to the war, but Dominican sugar and other agricultural products supported the Allied war effort, and the Dominican Republic also accepted Jewish refugees fleeing Nazi persecution.
+During the Battle of the Caribbean in 1942, German U-boats torpedoed and sank two Dominican-flagged merchant vessels—the San Rafael off the coast of Jamaica and the Presidente Trujillo off Fort-de-France—along with four other Dominican-manned ships in the Caribbean.
+The country did not contribute militarily, but its sugar and other agricultural products supported the Allied war effort.